How Do You Know If You Have Fatty Liver?August 13, 2018

 - Variety is key to exercise, add different types of exercise to keep your body guessing and also to optimize the safety and effectiveness of the exercise.

-Interested in learning more about your health?
-Schedule an appointment at IH to discuss what steps you can take to optimize your thyroid health.
+Interested in learning more about your health and exercise for thyroid gland issues?
+Schedule an appointment at IH to discuss what steps you can take to optimize your thyroid health, Click Here.

 Written by Dr. Raquel Espinol of Integrative Health.
 Dr. Raquel Espinol, Associate Physician with Integrative Health specializing in Thyroid, Adrenal, Male/Female Hormonal imbalances and weight loss management.